Azure/fedramp-iaas-webapp/README.md

 #### How to Delete Deployed Resources

-To help with deleting protected resources, use custom-scripts/deleteProtectedItems.ps1.
-This PowerShell script will remove any deletion locks on the resources inside your Recovery Services Vault.
-Note that you will first need to edit the script to include your subscription ID.
+To help with deleting protected resources, use the **custom-scripts/deleteProtectedItems.ps1** script.
+This PowerShell script will remove any deletion locks on the resources inside the deployed Recovery Services Vault.
+Note that the script needs to be edited to include the selected subscription ID.
 The default Recovery Service Vault name of 'AZ-RCV-01' is already set in the script.

 ## Disclaimer